2012–13 Winnipeg Jets season

-The 2012–13 Winnipeg Jets season was the 14th season for the National Hockey League (NHL) franchise and the second in Winnipeg.
-The franchise played in Atlanta since the 1999–2000 NHL season, and relocated to Winnipeg following the conclusion of the 2010–11 NHL season.
+The 2012–13 Winnipeg Jets season was the 30th season of play for the National Hockey League (NHL) franchise that was established on June 22, 1979, and 38th season for the organization overall.
 The regular season was reduced from its usual 82 games to 48 due to a lockout.

 The Jets finished four points short of a playoff spot, finishing 2nd in the Southeast Division (to Washington) that saw them lose the last two games of the season.

 Regular season

 The Jets struggled on the power play during the regular season and finished 30th overall in power-play percentage at 14.09% (21 for 149).